 Since 2016, Epstein Becker Green has researched, compiled, and analyzed state-specific content relating to the regulatory requirements for professional mental/behavioral health practitioners and stakeholders seeking to provide telehealth-focused services.
 We are pleased to release our latest and most comprehensive compilation of state telehealth laws, regulations, and policies within the mental/behavioral health practice disciplines.
-And for the first time, in response to reader requests, we have added content specific to the provision of telehealth services in Puerto Rico.

 While other state-focused telehealth surveys exist, this survey focuses solely on the remote delivery of behavioral health care services.
 With changes rapidly taking place, it is vital to keep this important resource up to date as the legal and regulatory landscape continues to evolve.

 All 50 States + DC and Puerto Rico

 - The Growing Focus on Telehealth Fraud and Enforcement

 - General Telemental/Telebehavioral Provisions Across the 50 States plus DC and Puerto Rico